lucysli/eznotes/README.md

 -------------------------------------------
 # Getting Started #

-The EZNotes web application was developed using the guide by Michael Hartl <http://ruby.railstutorial.org/> as spring board.
-If you are a first time rubist and this is your first rails app I recommend to read and follow the tutorial thoroughly.
+The EZNotes web application was developed using the guide by Michael Hartl <http://ruby.railstutorial.org/> as a spring board.
+If you are a first time rubist and this is your first rails app I recommend that you read and follow the tutorial thoroughly.
+I have outlined below the basic steps for setting up the development machine to run Ruby extracted from the tutorial by Michael Hartl.

 ## Installing Ruby and Rails ##

 For Our purposes we are using Ruby version 2.0.0-p and Rails 4.0.0.
-To check the version of ruby installed on your system type `ruby -v` in command line.
+To check the version of ruby installed on your system type `ruby -v` on the command line.
-I strongly reccomend to use [Ruby Version Manager(RVM)]<http://rvm.io/> to install ruby.
+I strongly recommend using [Ruby Version Manager(RVM)]<http://rvm.io/> to install ruby.
 OS X Users must install Command line tools for Xcode.

 To get started with Ruby Installation, first install RVM: